Carotid stenting: Recovery and outcomes

 Recovery after carotid artery stenting depends not only on the presence of complications during the procedure, but also on the presence of symptoms at the time of arrival to the hospital.
 Asymptomatic patients typically leave the hospital in 0–1 days.
 The blood pressure is kept at a goal below 140 mmHg systolic.
 Elevated blood pressure in the 2–10 days post-operatively may lead to reperfusion syndrome.

 The most feared short-term complication of any stroke prevention procedure on the carotid artery is stroke itself.
 Patients must still be carefully selected for surgery or stenting in order to reduce the risks related to the procedure and ensure the long-term benefit after such intervention.
 Other short-term complications might include bleeding, infection and heart problems such as myocardial infarction related to anesthesia.

 Late complications such as recurrent stenosis may occur, and surveillance with duplex ultrasound or CT-Angiography may be performed.

 The risk-reduction from intervention for carotid stenosis (stenting or endarterectomy) is greatest when the indication for intervention is symptoms (i.e., the patient is symptomatic) - typically stroke or TIA.

-A new generation of double-layer stents is currently being developed to reduce to reduce the risk of stroke during or after the procedure.
+A new generation of double-layer stents is currently being developed to reduce the risk of stroke during or after the procedure.
 There is insufficient evidence to say that stenting or endarterectomy is better for symptomatic patients.

 Angioplasty and carotid stenting in patients with asymptomatic carotid atherosclerotic stenosis should not be performed except in the context of randomized clinical trials.